nksupermarket/Ether/README.md

    1. Install Nginx: If you haven't already, you'll need to install Nginx on your machine.
 You can do this using your package manager or by downloading the latest version from the Nginx website.

    2. Serving your site: Next, you'll need to configure Nginx to serve your site files.
-Open the Nginx configuration file (usually located at /etc/nginx/nginx.conf) in a text editor, and add the following code inside the http block:
+Open the Nginx configuration file (usually located at /etc/nginx/nginx.conf if you're using linux) in a text editor, and add the following code inside the http block:

    ```
        server {